JovanMoolah/GesturetoSpeech/README.md

 # User-Interface
 ![image](https://github.com/user-attachments/assets/2508ddc6-059e-4678-bf4c-a2b78a654e41)

+Gesture glosses that is captured to text box can be renamed by editing the textbox next to combobox mapping.

+When translate button is on, text is voiced in selected translate voice.
+When off text is voiced in native language.

+Concurrent voices text in real-time after every whitespace.

-Used synchronize button after manually editing text in the text box.
-It prevent an error in which old text is pasted back into box when manually deleting.
+Synchronize button synchronizes text box data with Gloss Record.
+It prevent an error in which old text is pasted back into box when manually inserting/deleting.

 # Dataset
 The original dataset for the model can be found here: